kubernetes-sigs/lws/keps/766-DisaggDeployment/README.md

 Instead of creating separate LeaderWorkerSets per revision (resulting in up to 4 LWS during updates: old-prefill, old-decode, new-prefill, new-decode), use the LWS `partition` field to perform in-place updates within a single LWS per side.

 **How it would work**:
-- DisaggDeployment creates exactly 2 LWS: `{name}-prefill` and `{name}-decode`
+- DisaggregatedSet creates exactly 2 LWS: `{name}-prefill` and `{name}-decode`
 - Rolling updates manipulate the `partition` field on both LWS to progressively update groups
 - Groups with ordinal `>= partition` get the new template; groups `< partition` remain on old

 **Why we chose multiple LWS per revision instead**:

-1. **Revision-aware traffic routing**: DisaggDeployment is designed for disaggregated inference, where a load balancer (e.g., a modified LLM-d Endpoint Picker) must route prefill requests to backends whose decode counterparts are on the **same revision**.
-With separate LWS (and Service) per revision, each pod's revision is explicit via labels (`disaggdeployment.x-k8s.io/revision`).
+1. **Revision-aware traffic routing**: DisaggregatedSet is designed for disaggregated inference, where a load balancer (e.g., a modified LLM-d Endpoint Picker) must route prefill requests to backends whose decode counterparts are on the **same revision**.
+With separate LWS (and Service) per revision, each pod's revision is explicit via labels (`disaggregatedset.x-k8s.io/revision`).
 The load balancer can count backends per revision across both pools and distribute traffic proportionally.
 With partition-based updates, pods within the same LWS have different templates based on ordinal, making revision-aware routing significantly more complex.
 The goal is to avoid having a prefill talk to an incompatible decode—both sides must be treated as totally incompatible.
 This special routing requires work on the LLM-d side.

 2. **LWS as a read-only resource**: Treating LWS as a read-only resource (similar to how Deployment treats ReplicaSet) makes more sense for this use case.
 During a coordinated rollout, you want to update prefill and decode at different paces depending on the step you are at—it's a tied update across two dimensions.
 This level of control is difficult to achieve with partition, which operates on a single LWS independently.